rapidsai/node/USAGE.md

 ## Retrieving the runtime images

-The following will retrieve each library (+ its native and JS dependencies) installed into `/home/node/node_modules`:
+The following will retrieve the docker image with each library (+ its native and JS dependencies) installed into the image's `/home/node/node_modules`:

 ```bash
 REPO=ghcr.io/rapidsai/node